opendp/opendp/docs/source/developer/committer-notes.rst

 Summary
 =======

-* Bas all code on a long-lived branch called ``main``, where we enforce a linear history.
+* Base all code on a long-lived branch called ``main``, where we enforce a linear history.
 * Do development on short-lived feature branches, which are merged to ``main`` with squash commits.
 * Generate new versions via GitHub Releases, using long-lived release branches.